lcn2/pwned-pw-download/README.md

 ispwned -o dfasdfds2f sadfdsfsdafsdafasd fbwebwefiewbfwe
 ```

-The `ispwned` tool will exit 0 is none of the passwords (or SHA-1 hashes
+The `ispwned` tool will exit 0 if none of the passwords (or SHA-1 hashes
 if `-s` is given) are found in the local pwned password tree.
 If any password (or SHA-1 hashes if `-s` is given) is found, the tool
 will exit 1.